 This photograph was donated by Jim McCoy, a former Kodak Australasia Pty Ltd employee.
 Jim's parents Violet and Bill were also Kodak employees during the company's early period when founding Australian director Thomas Baker was alive.
 Jim's parents both held senior positions at Kodak.

 Jim's parents are in the photograph.
-Violet is in the orchestra pit playing violin, while Bill McCoy was MC of the event and is possibly the man standing on stage at far left.
+Violet Beezley is in the orchestra pit playing violin, thought to be the young woman at far left holding the violin to her chin, while Bill McCoy was MC of the event and is the man in a tuxedo standing on stage at far left.

 Bill McCoy joined Kodak in 1902 when he returned from the Boer War, and was with the company for 42 years.
 He died in 1943.

 Violet's father, Frederick Beezley, also did work for Kodak.
 He was a cartage contractor to Kodak, delivering products.

 Concert stage with several rows of men and women in costume on stage and musicians in orchestra pit, Several performers are draped in national flags (Australian flag and Union Jack).
 There is a painted backdrop and pot plants arranged at side stage.

 Black and white photograph; landscape format, mounted on cream cardboard.

 The donor of this photograph estimated it to be 1915-1916 but the Kodak Girls Club was not established until 1921.
 The photograph may date to 1915-16 and be a fundraiser for a different cause, or if it is a Kodak Girls Club event then the date must be between 1921 when the Girls Club was established and 1923 when Violet Beezley left Kodak to marry Bill McCoy - although she was made a life member of the Girls Club and so the photograph may possibly date to after this.

 Photograph, Black & White